phax/phive/README.md

 # News and noteworthy

 v12.1.1 - work in progress
 * Deprecated static `ValidationExecutorSchematron.create...` methods in favour of `ValidationExecutorSchematronBuilder`
+* Less JAXB errors in log file when SVRL parsing encouters unsupported elements (as e.g. in ZATCA 3.4.6 rules)

 v12.1.0 - 2026-07-17
 * Updated to ph-schematron v10.x